FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/parallel/sharding.md

 **Call the contract in shard**

-> The transaction will be automatically dispatched to the corresponding shard for execution, and different shards will be executed in different executors.
-This operation is transparent to the user, and the experience is no different from calling an ordinary contract
+> The transaction is automatically scheduled to be executed in the corresponding shard, and different shards are executed in different executors, which is transparent to the user and is no different from calling a normal contract in experience

 ```
 [group0]: /apps> call HelloWorld 0xd24180cc0fef2f3e545de4f9aafc09345cd08903 set nice